ashishbhoi/expense-tracker-postgres/README.md

     ```
    > api secret key can be any string of your choice.

-   > To user other database you need to modiry the `pom.xml` file and add the dependency for the database driver.
+   > To user other database you need to modify the `pom.xml` file and add the dependency for the database driver.

    > Then you just need to change the `JDBC_URL` to your database url and `JDBC_USER` and `JDBC_PASS` to your database
    username and password.

-5. Run the application
+3. Run the application
     ```bash
-    mvn spring-boot:run
+    gradle bootRun
     ```
-   if you don't have maven installed, you can use the `mvnw` file in the root directory.
+   if you don't have gradle installed, you can use the `gradlew` file in the root directory.
     ```bash
-    ./mvnw spring-boot:run
+    ./gradlew bootRun
     ```